Peripheral Vascular Disease

 - High cholesterol or LDL (the “bad cholesterol”), plus high triglycerides and low HDL (the “good cholesterol”)

-People who have coronary heart disease or a history of heart attack or stroke generally also have an increased frequency of having peripheral vascular disease.
+People who have coronary heart disease or a history of heart attack or stroke generally also have an increased frequency of having PVD.